 Drinking water may not directly impact your skin’s hydration levels, but it does benefit your largest organ indirectly.
 Your body requires proper hydration to carry out key functions that support healthy skin.
 When hydrated, it can move along beneficial fluids more effectively and flush unwanted toxins, helping to minimize inflammation and support your skin’s moisture barrier.
 Water is also essential to the production of structural proteins like collagen and elastin that keep your skin strong, plump and elastic.
 So, while eight glasses of water a day may not be the miracle cure you’re looking for, it does help you maintain a healthy, youthful looking complexion.

 There are several ways to ensure your body is getting the hydration it needs.
 In addition to drinking water, you can incorporate water-rich foods into your daily diet.
 Foods like cucumber, tomatoes, watermelon and strawberries are more than 90% water, making them excellent sources of hydration.
 Another great pick: celery.
-Wellness expert Genieve Burley tells us, “Celery contains super nutrients!
-I predict celery juice will be the biggest health craze of 2019, and with good merit.
+Wellness expert Genieve Burley tells us, “Celery contains super nutrients! ...
 Juicing celery takes out the fibrous stalk and concentrates all the potent vitamins and minerals contained in celery.
 It is also an alkalizer, anti-inflammatory and all around miracle plant.”

 2. Load Up On Antioxidants